-Use CPAP/BIPAP only when absolutely necessary and should be discontinued prior to entry into a public space, including hospital hallways.
+• Use CPAP/BIPAP when necessary and discontinue prior to entry into a public space, including hospital hallways.
 If the patient has impending respiratory failure and cannot be safely transitioned to a nonrebreather, coordinate with receiving facility prior to entering.
 If viral filter is available, place between the mask and oxygen delivery port.